-On April 25, 2012, the Borrowers and the Guarantors entered into a senior secured credit facility (the "New Credit Agreement") with the lenders from time to time party thereto, Chase, as Administrative Agent, and the other parties thereto.
+On April 25, 2012, Dairyland USA Corporation, The Chefs' Warehouse Mid-Atlantic, LLC, Bel Canto Foods, LLC, The Chefs' Warehouse West Coast, LLC, The Chefs' Warehouse of Florida, LLC (each a "Borrower" and collectively, the "Borrowers"), the Company and Chefs' Warehouse Parent, LLC (together with the Company, the "Guarantors") entered into a senior secured credit facility (the "New Credit Agreement") with the lenders from time to time party thereto, JPMorgan Chase Bank, N.A. ("Chase"), as Administrative Agent, and the other parties thereto.

-The New Credit Agreement provides for a senior secured term loan facility (the "New Term Loan Facility") in the aggregate amount of up to \$40,000 (the loans thereunder, the "New Term Loans") and a senior secured revolving loan facility (the "New Revolving Credit Facility" and, together with the New Term Loan Facility, the "New Credit Facilities") of up to an aggregate amount of \$100,000 (the loans thereunder, the "New Revolving Credit Loans" and, collectively with the New Term Loans, the "New Loans"), of which up to \$1,000 is available for letters of credit and up to \$3,000 is available for short-term borrowings on a swingline basis.
+The New Credit Agreement provides for a senior secured term loan facility (the "New Term Loan Facility") in the aggregate amount of up to \$40,000 (the loans thereunder, the "New Term Loans") and a senior secured revolving loan facility (the "New Revolving Credit Facility" and, together with the New Term Loan Facility, the "New Credit Facilities") of up to an aggregate amount of \$100,000 (the loans thereunder, the "New Revolving Credit Loans"), of which up to \$1,000 is available for letters of credit and up to \$3,000 is available for short-term borrowings on a swingline basis.
 The New Credit Agreement also provides that the Borrowers may, at their option, increase the aggregate amount of either borrowings under the New Revolving Credit Facility or the New Term Loan Facility in an aggregate amount up to \$40,000 (but in not less than \$10,000 increments) without the consent of any lenders not participating in such increase, subject to certain customary conditions and lenders committing to provide the increase in funding.
 There can be no assurance that additional funding will become available.
 Unutilized commitments under the New Revolving Credit Facility portion of the New Credit Agreement are subject to a per annum fee of 0.40%.
 A fronting fee of 0.25% per annum is payable on the face amount of each letter of credit issued under the New Credit Facilities.

-On April 25, 2012, the Borrowers incurred \$40,000 in borrowings under the New Term Loan Facility of the New Credit Agreement to repay existing borrowings under the IPO Credit Facilities.
+On April 25, 2012, the Borrowers incurred \$40,000 in borrowings under the New Term Loan Facility of the New Credit Agreement to repay existing borrowings under the credit facilities that were put in place in connection with the IPO.
 The final maturity of the New Term Loans is April 25, 2017.
 Subject to adjustment for prepayments, the Company is required to make quarterly principal payments on the New Term Loans on June 30, September 30, December 31 and March 31, with the first four quarterly payments equal to \$1,000 and the last sixteen quarterly payments equal to \$1,500, with the remaining balance due upon maturity.

-On April 25, 2012, the Borrowers incurred approximately \$3,000 in borrowings under the New Revolving Credit Facility portion of the New Credit Agreement to repay borrowings under the IPO Credit Agreement.
+On April 25, 2012, the Borrowers incurred approximately \$3,000 in borrowings under the New Revolving Credit Facility portion of the New Credit Agreement to repay borrowings under the credit facilities that were put in place in connection with the IPO.
 Going forward, borrowings under the New Revolving Credit Facility portion of the New Credit Agreement will be used for Capital Expenditures (as defined in the New Credit Agreement), Permitted Acquisitions (as defined in the New Credit Agreement), working capital and general corporate purposes of the Borrowers.
 The commitments under the New Revolving Credit Facility expire on April 25, 2017 and any New Revolving Credit Loans then outstanding will be payable in full at that time.